AYUSH-777/SnoopDev/README.md

 Step 6: Key Takeaway

 One key takeaway from this exercise is the importance of using a distributed system like Apache Storm to handle large-scale web crawling.
-Apache Storm allows you to distribute the crawling process across multiple nodes, making it faster and more efficient.
+Apache Storm allows us to distribute the crawling process across multiple nodes, making it faster and more efficient.
 Additionally, the use of Selenium allows for the extraction of full-page screenshots, which can be useful for certain applications.
 Overall, this exercise demonstrates the power and potential of distributed systems and web crawling for data acquisition and analysis.